The Team

 Suzanne Cotter (board president) is director of the Museum of Contemporary Art Australia.
 She studied art history at the University of Melbourne, the École du Louvre, Paris, and the Courtauld Institute, London.
 Director of Mudam Luxembourg, Musée d’Art Moderne du Grand-Duc Jean from 2018 through 2021, she served as Director of the Museu de Arte Contemporânea — Fundaçao de Serralves between 2013 and 2018, as Board member of the International Council of Museums of Modern and Contemporary Art (CIMAM) since 2017, and as curator for the Abu Dhabi Project at Solomon R. Guggenheim Foundation between 2010 and 2012.
 Senior curator and deputy director at Modern Art Oxford from 2002 to 2009, Suzanne was exhibition curator at the Hayward Gallery, London from 1999 until 2002.
 She was, with Rasha Salti, curator of the 10th Sharjah Biennial in 2011.

-Walid Raad is an artist and an associate professor of art at Cooper Union, New York.
+Walid Raad is an artist and a professor of photography at Bard College, New York.
 Raad’s works to date consist of mixed-media installations, performance, video, photography, and literary essays.
 Recent works include The Atlas Group, a 15-year project starting in 1989 about Lebanon’s contemporary history, with emphasis on the wars of 1975 to 1991.
 Raad’s works have been shown at Documenta 11 (Kassel), Venice Biennale, Hamburger Bahnhof (Berlin), Homeworks (Beirut), amongst other international venues.
 He is a member of the Arab Image Foundation (Beirut/New York).

 The General Assembly